 Land Use Administrative Assistant Position

 Chair Swenson made a motion to increase the Land Use Administrative Assistant position rate of pay by $0.40 per hour, effective August 9, 2021, to a total hourly rate of $16.90.
-Ms. Veisel seconded the motion.
+Selectman Veisel seconded the motion.
 Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno- aye; Chair Swenson – aye.
-Motion passed, 3-0-0.
+Motion passed 3-0-0.

 Space Needs Committee

-Chair Swenson stated this committee was recently resurrected; the committee met a couple times however due to the COVID-19 pandemic meetings were suspended through 2020.
-The committee was comprised of a Board of Selectmen representative, Budget Committee representative, CIPC representative, Planning Board representative, Fire Chief and department heads.
+Chair Swenson stated this committee was recently resurrected; the committee met a couple times in 2019 / 2020.
+However, due to the COVID-19 pandemic meetings were suspended through much of 2020.
+The committee was comprised of a Board of Selectmen representative, Budget Committee representative, CIPC representative, Planning Board representative, Fire Chief, and some department head.
 Chair Swenson stated a few members will be unable to serve on the resurrected committee and outlined the individuals present at the meeting on September 9, 2021.
 Mr. Uyeno questioned whether the presence of department heads is necessary.
-Chair Swenson explained the rational of the Board at the time the committee was established.
-Town Administrator Zoltko stated there were concerned about the September 9 meeting with three members of the Budget Committee being present.
+Chair Swenson explained the rationale of the Board at the time the committee was established.
+Town Administrator Zoltko stated there were concerns about the September 9 meeting with three members of the Budget Committee being present.
 Chair Swenson stated only one member was there in an official capacity while the others were there as members of the public.
 Town Administrator Zoltko asked if the Board wanted to put out an invitation to see if there are any members of the public who want to be on the committee since the two community members were unable to continue.
 The Board agreed to do so.

 The Board discussed the plans which were reviewed and whether those would be kept going forward.
-Ms. Jarvis stated there were plans for a safety building but that was only for the fire department.
+Ms. Jarvis stated there were plans for a safety building but at this time that was only for the fire department.

 The Board discussed the issue of having multiple members of the Budget Committee being present and whether replacements should be made.
 Ms. Veisel suggested the Police Chief and Road Agent should be included.
 Chair Swenson suggested it might be beneficial to reconfigure the group.
 Ms. Jarvis stated she anticipates this group would wrap up discussions by mid-November to make a recommendation to the Board of Selectmen.
-Ms. Veisel stated she thinks the group should continue, with them reviewing the 2014 study along with other information before making a recommendation.
-Ms. Jarvis stated that even if department heads aren’t specifically assigned to the committee, they can still call on them as valuable resources for information.
+Ms. Veisel stated she thinks the group should continue with them reviewing the study along with other information before making a recommendation.
+Ms. Jarvis stated that even if department heads are not specifically assigned to the committee the committee can still call on them as valuable resources for information.

-Chair Swenson made a motion to have the Space Needs Committee be constituted of the following: Don Vachon, Fire Chief Peter Varney, Terry Jarvis, Selectman Ron Uyeno, Rudy Rosiello, Police Chief Shawn Bernier, Scott Drummey and Marc Decoff.
-Ms. Veisel seconded the motion.
+Chair Swenson made a motion to have the Space Needs Committee be constituted of the following: DPW Mananger Don Vachon, Fire Chief Peter Varney, Terry Jarvis, Selectman Ron Uyeno, Rudy Rosiello (Resident), Police Chief Shawn Bernier, Scott Drummey (Planning Board) and Marc DeCoff.
+Selectman Veisel seconded the motion.
 Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno- aye; Chair Swenson – aye.
-Motion passed, 3-0-0.
+Motion passed 3-0-0.

-The Board agreed the goal for the committee would have a comments and recommendation to the Board of Selectmen by the end of October.
+The Board agreed the goal for the committee would have comments and recommendations to the Board of Selectmen by the end of October 2021.

 CIPC Update